etoile/EtoileFoundation/INSTALL.Cocoa.md

 -------

 Give us feedback!
 Tell us what you like; tell us what you think could be better.
-Send bug reports and patches to <bug-etoile@gna.org>.
+Send bug reports and patches with <https://github.com/etoile/UnitKit>.